 February 3, 2026

-How my AI workflow changed from quick snippets to a practical plan/implement/verify loop.
+How my AI coding workflow moved from quick snippets to clearer briefs, agent review checkpoints, and build/lint/test verification.